Hello, I’m Sarah. I’m a traditional herbalist working in Cornwall, South West England.

 Let’s make medicine together!

-I qualified as a herbalist from the College of Naturopathic Medicine in London in 2009.
-I’m a member of the Unified Register of Herbal Practitioners, and an ambassador for the British Herb Society.
-I’ve been working as a clinical practitioner for the last 13 years, during which time I’ve had the pleasure of teaching workshops on a wide array of topics from DIY botanical drinks, to making flower essences.
+I qualified as a herbalist from the College of Naturopathic Medicine in London in 2009 and am a member of the Unified Register of Herbal Practitioners.
+I’ve been working as a clinical practitioner for the last 15 years, during which time I’ve had the pleasure of teaching workshops on a wide array of topics from DIY botanical drinks, to making flower essences.

-I forage for, and grow my own medicinal herbs.
-I’ve also written a book….
+Of course I also I forage for, and grow my own medicinal herbs.
+I’ve also written a book…